eonu/feud/README.md

 - constrained types (e.g. positive/negative integers or past/future dates).

 [`pydantic-extra-types`](https://github.com/pydantic/pydantic-extra-types) is
-an optional dependency offering additional types such as:
+an optional dependency offering additional types such as country names, payment card numbers, phone numbers, colours, latitude/longitude and more.

-- country names,
-- payment card numbers,
-- phone numbers,
-- colours,
-- latitude/longitude.

 Custom annotated types with user-defined validation functions can also be defined with Pydantic.